surifirstpin/biplus_documentation/docs/model01.md

 > String-based : ROOT.Orders.PaymentMode IN (‘Cash’,’PayTM’)
 > Number-based : ROOT.BI_Orders.Amount IS NOT NULL.

--   **User-based :**  Bi+ allows to filter the data based on login user-specification.
+-   **User-based :**  Acubi allows to filter the data based on login user-specification.
 Using global parameters facility, data for the same combination of columns can be controlled for different users.
 That means, for a particular user login, the data retrievable in Analyze section will be constrained with a list of pre-defined values.

 ```
  " DB.TABLE.COLUMN IN